Table of Contents

 After receiving traumatic brain injuries from an external force, victims may start to exhibit the following symptoms over the next few days:

-Although acquired brain injuries and traumatic brain injuries may sound similar and have the same symptoms, they are different depending on how the patients were damaged and whether a spinal cord injury or other body parts are harmed.
+Although acquired and traumatic brain injuries may sound similar and have the same symptoms, they differ depending on how the patients were damaged and whether a spinal cord injury or other body parts are harmed.
 So, how is an acquired brain injury any different than a traumatic brain injury to a person?

 Common causes of ABI include: